Mark-Buddee/Mochee/README.md

 - jagabee231

 ## Future
-Mochee should reach 2500 rapid rating on Lichess, with entirely self-trained values
+Mochee should reach 2500 rapid rating on Lichess, with entirely self-trained values.
+That would confidently place Mochee in the top 99.9% of human players on the site.